Cloudxtreme/cloudshell/README.md

 cloudshell
 ==========

-A menu-driven command shell for Rackspace Cloud.
+A command shell for Rackspace Cloud.